 Our School Model

-Being an alternative school, OSS has created an alternative structure to the school day in order for our students to experience ultimate success.
-These are the three key features of our model.
+As an alternative school, OSS has created an alternative structure to the school day in order for our students to experience ultimate success.
+Below are the three key features of our school model.

-* Homeroom --- Students spend 2.5 hours per day with their homeroom instructor.
-This extended amount of time allows students to build a positive, supportive relationship with their instructor and peers within the classroom setting.
-During the homeroom time, students build on basic literacy and life skills while also spending time completing their online course work.
-Instructors are the main point person for the student, their families and other supporters the student may have in their life.
-Instructors are also in charge of creating a Student Learning Plan (SLP) for each homeroom student.
-The SLP is a collaborative process between the student, instructor, OSS and community where goals are created and pursued within each OSS pillar.
+Students spend 2 hours per day with their homeroom instructor.
+This extended time allows students to build a positive, supportive relationship with their instructor and peers within the classroom setting.
+During the homeroom time, students build on basic literacy, behavioral, life and social skills.
+The homeroom instructor is the school's point person for the student, their families and other supporters the student may have in his or her life.
+Homeroom instructors are also in charge of facilitating a Student Learning Portfolio (SLP), which is a collaborative process between the student, family, and instructor.
+Through SLP planning and goal setting, students track their progress within each OSS pillar and celebrate those successes.